jai2dev/parkinson-ml/model_files/README.md

-## this directory contains the files related to machine learning model.
+## this directory contain the files related to machine learning model.

 ### Files Information: